 Herb.
 Herbs are plants used as flavorings and spices in cooking, but herbs can also be used as supplements for health or medicinal reasons.

 Megadose.
 Supplements that provide more than 100% of the daily value of the body's required vitamins and minerals.

 Micronutrients.
-The name given to vitamins and minerals because your body needs them in small amounts.
+The name given to certain vitamins and minerals that your body needs only in small amounts.
 Micronutrients are vital to your body's ability to process the "macronutrients:" fats, proteins, and carbohydrates.
 Examples are chromium, zinc, and selenium.

 Minerals.
 Nutrients found in the earth or water and absorbed by plants and animals for proper nutrition.
 Minerals are the main component of teeth and bones, and help build cells and support nerve impulses, among other things.
 Examples include calcium and magnesium.

 Multivitamin.
 A pill, beverage, or other substance containing more than one vitamin.

 Oxidation.
 A chemical reaction in which oxygen combines with a substance, changing or destroying its normal function.
 Oxidation can damage cell membranes and interfere with a cell's regulatory systems, but it is also part of our normal-functioning immune system.

 Phytochemicals.
 Compounds found in fruits, vegetables, and other plants that can be health-protecting.
 Phytochemicals (sometimes called phytonutrients) include beta-carotene, lycopene, and resveratrol.

 Prenatal Vitamins .
 Specially formulated multivitamins that ensure a pregnant woman gets enough essential micronutrients.
 Prenatal supplements generally contain more folic acid, iron, and calcium than standard adult supplements.